microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/intune-shared-installintent.md

 ---
 title: "installIntent enum type"
-description: "Possible values for the install intent chosen by the admin."
+description: "Possible values for the install intent chosen by the admin."author: "tfitzmac"
 ---

 # installIntent enum type